 He is devoid of instincts, and therefore must learn everything through training;

-Has an extremely long period of childhood, when he is dependent on adults and needs their care;
+Has an extremely long period of childhood when he is dependent on adults and needs their care;

-Dichotomy Nature vs. nurse, representing a very successful play on words, is the most common motif of sociology textbooks, both American and European, concerning the sections "Personality" and "Socialization".
+Dichotomy "Nature vs. Nurture", representing a very successful play on words, is the most common motif in sociology textbooks, both American and European, concerning the sections “Personality” and “Socialization”.

 Three phases and three factors of socialization